 If your relationship issue is with your partner, it can be helpful for you to attend couple counselling together.
 However, sometimes it maybe that the issues are due to conflict or other difficulties in relation to friends or family, work colleagues or your boss, or with your children.
 You might be feeling lonely, or find it hard to make or keep friends, or perhaps you are single, and don’t wish to be.
 If you would like support and understanding to help address the issue, feel free to contact me.

 If you are an ex-boarder it may be that you feel affected by your time at boarding school and wishes to explore your experience.

 Symptoms can vary and include feeling low, difficulty with sleeping, irritability, negative thoughts, a sense of hopelessness and, sometimes, thoughts about not wanting to live any more.
-The causes can also vary and can include the outcome of a situation of ongoing unmanageable stress, perhaps at work, or maybe as a result of a series of rapid personal changes and/or losses, the end of a relationship, a bereavement.
-Causes can reside in a person’s early years.
-Your GP can prescribe medication to alleviate the worst symptoms, if you wish.
+The causes can vary and can arise out of a situation of ongoing and unmanageable stress, perhaps at work, or maybe as a result of a series of rapid personal changes and/or losses, for instance, the end of a relationship, or as a result of a bereavement.
+The roots of depression can also reside in a person’s early years.
+Your GP can prescribe medication to alleviate the worst of the symptoms, if you wish.
 Therapy can also help alleviate symptoms, and can help understand and address underlying causes, as well as offer an opportunity to make changes in order to avoid relapse in the future.

 Stress and Anxiety

 Perhaps you are feeling constantly nervous or on edge, irritable, with physical symptoms of a dry mouth, sweatiness, or maybe you are having panic attacks.
 Your GP can prescribe medication to alleviate the worst of the symptoms, if you wish, whilst therapy can help understand and address the underlying causes, as well as make changes to avoid relapse in the future.

 Low Self-Esteem Self-Confidence